This is the final post of this series, so I close with the topic that was most enjoyable to me during the case.

 10 A. No.

 AC never had to visit the coroner’s office.
-Two days later she met Father at the condominium, but she obtained had no further information about the iPhone.
+Two days later she met Father at the condominium, but the visit generated no further information about the iPhone.

 18 Q. You saw [Father] at your condo.
 Did he